SolarLune/tetra3d/readme.md

 - [ ] -- Toggleable option for drawing game property status to screen for each object using the gpu and blf modules
 - [ ] -- Game properties should be an ordered slice, rather than a map of property name to property values.
 (5/22/23, SolarLune: should it be?)
 - [ ] -- Consistency between Tetra3D material settings and Blender viewport (so modifying the options in the Tetra3D material panel alters the relevant options in a default material to not mess with it; maybe the material settings should even be wholly disabled for this purpose?
 It would be great if the models looked the way you'd expect)
+- [ ] -- Components (This would also require meta-programming; it'd be nice if components could have elements that were adjustable in Blender.
+Maybe a "game object" can have a dynamically-written "Components" struct, with space for one of each kind of component, for simplicity (i.e. one physics controller, one gameplay controller, one animation component, etc).
+There doesn't need to be ways to add or remove components from an object, and components can have any of OnInit, OnAdd, OnRemove, or Update functions to be considered components).
 - [X] **DAE model loading**
 - [X] -- Vertex colors loading
 - [X] -- UV map loading